myTerminal/super-emacs/README.md

 - No more welcome screen, Emacs starts up to greet you and shows the date
 - Reload file in a buffer quickly with `<f5>`
 - Statistical computing with [R Markdown](https://rmarkdown.rstudio.com) files through [ESS](https://github.com/emacs-ess/ESS) and [polymode](https://github.com/polymode/polymode)
-- Some more configuration to improve usability
+- Some more configurations to improve the usability
 - Adaptive behavior between graphical and non-graphical mode

 ### Pre-configured packages